 There are a few airlines based in the United States that allow you to buy a seat for your dog.
 One of the American airlines that permits this is Alaska Airlines.
 It’s possible to buy an adjacent seat, so that you can transport two pets in the cabin in two carriers, one underneath each seat.

 For the extra seat, you’ll need to pay for the actual seat, plus pay a second pet fee.
-Currently this is $100 USD each way, or $105 for flights departing Canada.
+Currently this is $100 USD/CAD each way.

 Note also that your pet’s carrier counts towards your carry-on allowance on Alaska Airline flights, replacing either your carry-on bag or personal item.
 I don’t believe you receive additional baggage allowance for the second seat.